jamespfennell/texcraft/docs/src/texlang/07-variables.md

     ...
 ```

-This makes it seems that an "integer parameter"
+This makes it seem that an "integer parameter"
 behaves differently to a "special integer", or to a register accessed via `\count`,
     even though all of these variables have the same concrete type (a 32 bit integer).
 To the best of our current knowledge, this is not the case at all!
 It appears that there is a uniform way to handle all variables of the same concrete type in TeX,
     and this is what Texlang does.
 The benefit of this approach is that it makes for a much simpler API,
-    both for adding new variables to a TeX engine or for
+    both for adding new variables to a TeX engine and for
     consuming variables.